MESAHub/mesa/notes/rsp3_covariance_closure.md

 `output/review/rsp3_restart_115000_20260920`. `analyze.py` reproduces the
 analysis.
 These runs do not establish how a corrected model will behave.

+### Face layout in the pulsation case, 2026-09-20

+The later pasted trace covers models 6319--6463.
+Of these 145 attempts, 73 take five iterations and 72 take ten.
+Models 6336--6407 all stall on dPhi_dt at face 198.
+For example, model 6337 stays at 1.5920e-5, and model 6372 at 6.8780e-6, from iteration two through ten.
+They are accepted when the maximum tolerance becomes 1e-4.
+There is no new retry in this excerpt;
+the printed cumulative count remains 14.

+The exact failed/intermediate trial states are not saved.
+However, the subsequent photo at model 7000 independently demonstrates the same domain failure at that face: w=1.32363e5 cm/s, Y=-0.0226495, Pi=3.92819e9, Phi=0, and Lc/L=5.50423e-5.
+The photos at 5000 and 8000 have covariance ratios Pi^2/[(2/3)w^2 Phi] of 1.3138 and 1.2553 at face 198.
+Thus the pulsation model also leaves the moment domain; the trace alone was not used to infer the value of Phi at model 6337.
+Its current run differs from the earlier model-1000 profile audit, and copied inputs are kept separate.

+The parser and copied photos are in `output/review/rsp3_work2_moments_20260920/pulsation`; the parent directory's `analyze_pulsation.py` reproduces the summary without MESA.

 ## What must remain possible

 Pi is a signed velocity/entropy covariance.
 Negative Pi is allowed.